-Prior to entering in details of the obtained results, we must stress out the main limitations of the formulas reported in this letter.
-It is well established that the complex band structure of MgO-based MTJs has an important impact of microscopic transport properties, such as STT and TMR, and can be accounted for through first-principle calculations~\cite{heiliger}.
-This technique allows for considering realistic density of states, as well as the symmetry properties of the tunneling electrons, resulting in unique properties like resonant interfacial states and so on.
-Although this technique, combined with Non-Equilibrium Green's Function (NEGF) formalism, provides realistic bias dependence of the STT~\cite{heiliger}, a simpler model using tight-binding theory has proven to be sufficient in predicting and describing essential characteristics of the spin transfer torques behaviour in MTJs, not limited to MgO barriers~\cite{theo,Chshiev,kalitsov09,kioussis}.
-In this case, the interfacial density of states are modeled by a closed band dispersion relation, that allows for varying the effective band filling, giving rise to unexpected bias dependencies of the torque components~\cite{theo,Chshiev,kalitsov09,kioussis,manchon}.
-In the present article, we choose the free electron model in which the dispersion is parabolic and therefore restricts our study to the case of~{\em low band filling}.
-However, this case is very close to the case of Fe, where the dispersion relation of the $\Delta_1$ electron is close to a free electron dispersion thus providing an efficient and compact description of ballistic tunneling which is of high demand nowadays in a view of developments of spin transfer torque magnetic random access memories (STT-MRAM) and spin tranfer nano oscillators (STNO).
-Finally, we use the standard quantum mechanical procedure consisting in matching electron wave functions at the interfaces of the MTJ.
-This procedure is formally equivalent, in the present case, to the NEGF method developped in Refs.~\cite{kalitsov06,theo,Chshiev,kalitsov09}.
-To begin, spin and charge transport picture across the MTJ is represented by elements of 2x2 current matrix of non-collinear transport (see also Fig.~\ref{fig1}):
+Prior to entering into the details of the obtained results, it is important to point out the main limitations of the formulas reported in this letter.
+It is well established that the complex band structure of MgO-based MTJs has an important impact on microscopic transport properties, such as STT and TMR, and can be accounted for through first-principle calculations~\cite{heiliger}.
+This technique allows for considering a realistic density of states, as well as the symmetry characters of the tunneling electrons, resulting in important properties such as resonant interfacial states and so on.
+Although this technique, combined with the Non-Equilibrium Green's Function (NEGF) formalism, provides a realistic bias dependence of STT~\cite{heiliger}, a simpler model using tight-binding theory has proven to be sufficient for predicting and describing the essential characteristics of the spin transfer torques in MTJs, (including barriers other than MgO~\cite{theo,Chshiev,kalitsov09,kioussis}).
+In this case, the interfacial density of states is modeled by a closed-form band dispersion relation which allows for varying the effective band filling, giving rise to unexpected bias dependencies of the torque components~\cite{theo,Chshiev,kalitsov09,kioussis,manchon}.

+In the present article, we choose the free electron model in which the dispersion is parabolic.
+However, for low band-filling, tight-binding bands are well approximated by free-electron dispersion.
+In particular, for the important case of bcc (Co)Fe, the dispersion relation of the $\Delta_1$ band is similar to free electron dispersion.
+This approach provides an efficient, compact and transparent qualitative description of ballistic tunneling which may be useful and important in view of potential new technological applications of spin transfer torque.
+Finally, this approach uses the standard quantum mechanical procedure of matching electron wave functions at the interfaces of the MTJ, a procedure that is formally equivalent to the NEGF method developed in Refs.~\citenum{kalitsov06,theo,Chshiev,kalitsov09}.